tobiscode/disstans/docsrc/examples/example_1.rst

     [2886 rows x 6 columns]

-To get an intuition what those numbers translate to in the timeseries, we can use the second method: using the :meth:`~geonat.network.Network.gui` with the ``mark_events`` keyword option.
+To get an intuition what those numbers translate to in the timeseries, we can use the second method: using the :meth:`~disstans.network.Network.gui` with the ``mark_events`` keyword option.
 If we supply it the entire table we just computed, we will see that the low probabilities are most likely false detections::